 PBS Kids Logo

-This is the result of a collaboration between PBS Kids’ own designers and the American company Lippincott.
-Even though the logo was presented just now, work on it has been going on since 2019.
-First, the experts found out whether it was possible to get rid of the Dash mascot and how the audience would react to such a change.
+This results from collaborating with PBS Kids’ designers and the American company Lippincott.
+Even though the logo was presented just now, work has been ongoing since 2019.
+First, the experts found out whether it was possible to eliminate the Dash mascot and how the audience would react to such a change.
 After interviewing 33 US families, the staff found that children do not perceive the face of the boy in the emblem as something mandatory and are not at all attached to the child’s character.
-It turned out that the target audience recognizes the sign of the TV channel by its typography, and this applies even to those who cannot read yet.
+It turned out that the target audience recognizes the sign of the TV channel by its typography, which applies even to those who cannot read yet.

-So the designers began to develop an unexpected direction – the logo of the children’s channel with a “non-childish” design.
-Of course, there is nothing adult in him, but there is also no funny boy either.
+So, the designers began to develop an unexpected direction – the logo of the children’s channel with a “non-childish” design.
+Of course, there is nothing adult in him, but there is also no funny boy.
 From a functional point of view, this allowed us to make the emblem universal because now it must adapt not only to widescreen TVs but also to small screens of mobile devices.
 Therefore, the inscription became larger and more legible.

 PBS Kids: Interesting Facts

-PBS Kids is a part of the Public Broadcasting Service (PBS) in the United States, offering TV shows for kids.
-It’s known for being reliable for educational and fun content that both kids and adults appreciate.
+PBS Kids is part of the Public Broadcasting Service (PBS) in the United States and offers TV shows for kids.
+It’s known for reliable educational and fun content that both kids and adults appreciate.

 1. Starting Point: It began on July 11, 1994, aiming to educate kids nationwide.
 It grew from earlier children’s shows on PBS into its special brand for kids.